nnamdiindu/Job_Application_Management_System/README.md

 # 🗂️ Job Application Management System

-A Flask-powered application for tracking job applications, statuses, companies, and interview progress — all in one place.
+A Flask-powered application for job applications, statuses, companies, and AI recommended jobs based on user's skills and job requirements — all in one place.

 🔗 **Live Demo:** _(https://job-application-management-system-kmoz.onrender.com/)_